 - make a report and suggest where disability services could improve.

-The Minister asked the Department of Health and Human Services (DHHS) and the State Coroner (the Coroner) to help us.
+The Minister asked the Department of Families, Fairness and Housing (DFFH) and the State Coroner (the Coroner) to help us.
 They gave us information about people who have died and the name of the disability service.

 Our investigation process

 DFFH told us about people who had died who were receiving disability services.
 DHHS told us

 the name of the disability service.
 They told us if they thought the death was expected (the

 person had been sick for a while) or unexpected.
 The Coroner told us about people who had